K-Adam/ngx-loading-spinner/projects/ngx-loading-spinner/README.md

 ## Publishing

-After building your library with, go to the dist folder `cd dist/ngx-loading-spinner` and run `npm publish`.
+After building your library with, go to the dist folder `cd dist/ngx-loading-spinner` and run `npm publish --access public`.